Changissnz/selfinterest/README.md

 are using themselves as the subject of their insults.
-What insults perceived by others are due to their interpretation of reference alluding to their own behaviors and way of living, so there must be first acknowledgment from the others that the self-deprecating indirectly portrays them to be.
+What insults perceived by others are due to their interpretation of reference alluding to their own behaviors and way of living, so there must be first acknowledgment from the others that the self-deprecating is indirectly portraying them in some negative light.
 Comparatively, the use of ad hominem attacks is conventionally viewed as clearly antagonistic due to the qualities of bluntness and sharpness directed at some individual or group, thus giving that individual or group logical justification to denounce the user of ad hominem as clearly belligerent, clearly malicious in spirit of intent.
-Self-deprecation, besides from being a strategy of indirect criticism of the other based on the other's intersection with the universal ideal that they, according to the self-deprecating, have put into grotesque, perverse, and dishonest practice exclusively for their self-interest in utter contempt of all else, also acts as an illusory defense for the self-deprecating.
+Self-deprecation, besides from being a strategy of indirect criticism of the other based on the other's intersection with the universal concept that they, according to the self-deprecating, have put into grotesque, perverse, and dishonest practice exclusively for their self-interest in utter contempt of all else, also acts as an illusory defense for the self-deprecating.
 The self-deprecating, out of their need to maintain the